ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/README.md

 ## Architecture
 1. The solution is deployed from the Azure Portal's cloud shell.
-After cloning the repository, some configuration may be done to the provided config.json file.
+After cloning the repository, some configuration needs to be done to the provided config.json file.
 Once triggered, the setup will deploy all the required components.

-2. Azure Automation will trigger the main runbook every hour.
+2. Azure Automation will trigger the main runbook every 6 hours.
 It will fetch information from multiple sources (AAD, Azure Resources, Storage Account).

-3. The data is then stored into the Log Analytics workspace.
+3. The data is then stored into the local Log Analytics workspace.

 4. The data summary and details can be visualized using the provided Guardrails workbook.